nadam60/tokenium/tokenium_whitepaper.md

 	* Only tokens in the *reserve* can be ever traded.
 	* The client can request so-called *emergency unreserve* anytime (usually in practice this should only be done when the client detects dishonest or erronous behaviour from the server), and it will be guranteedly done on the blockchain in a defined amount of ethereum steps: untraded reserves guaranteedly go back to the users wallet.
 	* Trades will only be ever done in the price limit specified by the client.
-	* The client can detect if the server does not cancel the cancelled trade orders on the blockchain and can request an emergency unreserve in that case.
-It is guaranteed by the smart contract that trade orders cancelled on the blockchain can no longer be used.
+	* The client-server API is desinged in such a way that the server must respond with digitally signed response to well-defined queries about its inner state.
+The client can detect if there is contradiction or the server does not do what it promised, and in this case can ask an emergency unreserve, and can publish a formal proof of the misbehaviour, so the server loses reputation.
+For example the client can detect if the server does not cancel the supposedly cancelled trade orders on the blockchain.
+(This is important, because it is guaranteed by the smart contract that trade orders cancelled on the blockchain can no longer be used.)

-The playground for making some loss for a user by a server is extremely limited, and even most of it is automatically detected in the client software, so the reputation of the server can be instantly lost.
+The playground for making some loss for a user by a server is extremely limited, and even that is automatically detected in the client software, there is a public 'proof of server misbehaviour' so the reputation of the server can be instantly lost.

 ### Reserve